 The Capital Grille — Downtown and Midtown

-The three Capital Grille locations in NYC dish up a scrumptious family-friendly Thanksgiving meal with a three-course prix fixe for grown-ups and a children's plate for tykes that comes loaded with all the fixings (roasted turkey, brioche stuffing, green beans, mashed potatoes, and gravy, plus homemade ice cream).
-This year's Thanksgiving menu will be available in late October.
+The three Capital Grille locations in NYC dish up a scrumptious family-friendly Thanksgiving meal with a three-course prix fixe for grown-ups and a children's plate for tykes that comes loaded with all the fixings: roasted turkey, brioche stuffing, green beans, mashed potatoes, and gravy, plus pumpkin cheesecake with gingerbread crust.
 Call or make a reservation online.

 A mini version of the Thanksgiving prix fixe at American Cut Midtown is available for kids (at a mini price).

 American Cut Midtown— Midtown East